dotnet-websharper/core/docs/Sitelets.md

 ```

 The optional named arguments `Title`, `Head`, `Body` and `Doctype` set the corresponding elements of the HTML page.
 To learn how to create HTML elements for `Head` and `Body`, see [the HTML combinators documentation](HtmlCombinators.md).

-#### Content.WithTemplate

-Very often, most of a page is constant, and only parts of it need to be generated.
-Templates allow you to use a static HTML file for the main structure, with placeholders for generated content.
-[See here for more information about templates.](Templates.md)

 <a name="json-response"></a>
 #### Content.Json